anthipapa/bootstrapping-anonymization/text-anonymization/README.md

 | **identifier_type** | whether the span is a *DIRECT* or a *QUASI identifier* (masked spans), or *NO_MASK* |
 | **entity_id** | which entity mention ID the entity relates to as far as meaning is concerned |

+The folder *anonymized-data* contains two json files, where the key corresponds to the document ids ('doc_id') that can be found in the Wikipedia dataset, and the values are the start and end offset of the spans that are to be masked.
+The term *greedy* and *random* refer to the two ways of deciding which entity to mask from a combination of risky entities, described in the paper below.

 ##Citation